5 Essential strategies for teaching vocabulary

 Devoting class time to teaching the strategies themselves can pay off in dividends!
 These strategies include using a dictionary, looking at roots and word parts (prefixes and suffixes), and using clues from the context for reading comprehension.
 With these tools, students will be able to handle challenging words and will naturally expand their vocabulary.
 Additionally, through read-aloud sessions, educators facilitate the exploration of new words, fostering students’ vocabulary growth

-If you’re teaching vocabulary strategies, Flocabulary can help!
+If you’re looking for lessons for vocabulary strategies, Flocabulary can help!
 Use these lessons to help your students learn the tools that can help them overcome any challenging vocabulary word:

 Start using these strategies to teach vocabulary